MUZUIXIAOHAI/Udacity-P5/writeup_report.md

 The code for this step (extracted HOG features) is contained in the 5th code cell of the IPython notebook ，in the function `get_hog_features`

 here I try many parameter combination to find the best parameter for the code.

+Here is an example of one of each of the `vehicle HOG image` and 'non-vehicle HOG image':

 ![alt text][image2]